SquareBracketAssociates/Booklet-Graphics/Chapters/bloc/events.md

 ^ {	BlDragStartEvent.
 BlDragEvent.
 BlDragEndEvent }
 ```

-You then add your event handler to your bloc element with method `addEventHandler`.
+You then add your event handler to your bloc element with method `addEventHandler:`.
 This allows complete flexibility.

 You can also declare dynamically event handler on specific event.